candidatecollege/candidate-college/README.md

-# Candidate College 2.2.0 Release Notes
+# Candidate College 2.3.0 Release Notes
-Release Date: February 12, 2023
+Release Date: February 27, 2023

-We're excited to roll out version 2.2.0 of Candidate College, introducing new features and improvements to enhance your experience.
-Here's what's new and what we've fixed in this update:
+We're thrilled to announce the rollout of Candidate College 2.3.0, packed with new features and significant improvements aimed at enriching your learning and exploration on our platform.
+Here's a snapshot of what's new and what we've enhanced:

 ## What's New
+### New Design Hero Section on Homepage
+Experience a fresh welcome with our redesigned Hero Section, crafted to inspire and engage from the first click.

+### Co-Founder Section
+Gain insights into our foundation with a new section dedicated to our co-founder, highlighting their vision and contributions.

-### About Us Enhancements
+### C-Levels Section on About Us Page
+Meet the leaders driving Candidate College forward in our newly added C-Levels section, providing transparency and connection.

+### Related Articles by Category
+Enhance your learning journey with smarter article recommendations on detail pages, now showing related reads by category.

-#### Founder Section
+### Refreshed Founder Section Design
-Get to know the visionaries behind Candidate College.
-Our updated About Us page now features a section dedicated to our founders, sharing their stories and the vision that drives our mission forward.

-#### Division Section
-Dive deeper into the core of Candidate College with our new Division Section on the About Us page.
-Learn about the various divisions that contribute to our success, their roles, and how they empower our community.
+Explore the roots of Candidate College with a newly designed section for our founder on the About Us page, offering deeper insights.

-##### Division Details
-Curious about what each division does?
-We've added detailed descriptions for every division, offering insights into their operations and contributions to Candidate College.
+## Improvements

-### Homepage Updates
+### Enhanced Article Slider (Swiper) on Homepage
-##### Event Section
-Stay connected with the latest Candidate College events right from our homepage.
-The new Event Section displays up-to-the-minute happenings, bringing the vibrant life of our community to your fingertips.

-## Bug Fixes
+Discover more with our improved slider, now featuring ten articles randomly for a diverse reading experience.

-### Event Section on About Us Page
+### Read Insightful Articles Section
-We've fixed an issue with the Event Section not displaying correctly on the About Us page.
-It now showcases the three latest events of Candidate College, ensuring you're always in the loop with our latest activities.
+Delve deeper into topics that matter with an updated section now showcasing five articles randomly, ensuring fresh insights with every visit.